Process for Reporting Symptoms

 If the employee is at work and experiencing severe symptoms, and requires urgent medical attention, the supervisor should call 911 and notify the dispatcher that the distressed employee may have COVID-19 symptoms, so that emergency medical service responders may use appropriate precautions.

 HR will also ask the employee about their potential contact and interactions with other employees of the agency/authority.
 People who have been in close contact with a symptomatic employee are at a greater risk of contracting COVID-19, if the employee tests positive.
 As a precaution, while the employee awaits test results, HR – in consultation with DOH – will identify the employees who may have been in close, sustained contact with the employee after they became ill.
-These close professional contacts will be notified by HR of their potential exposure and directed to self-quarantine.
-Professional contacts shall remain quarantined until the symptomatic employee’s test results are received, and HR provides further notice.
+These close professional contacts will be notified by HR of their potential exposure and directed to self-quarantine if not vaccinated.
+Unvaccinated professional contacts shall remain quarantined until the symptomatic employee’s test results are received, and HR provides further notice.

 HR and/or the Orange County DOH will contact the employee to verify and complete contact tracing.
 If the test result is positive, the DOH may issue a mandatory quarantine and conduct additional tracing of the employee’s personal contacts (e.g. family).

-If the test results for the employee are positive (+), HR will immediately direct the employee to maintain their quarantine for 14 days and advise the professional contacts to maintain their quarantine and, if they become symptomatic, seek testing from their health care provider.
+If the test results for the employee are positive (+), HR will immediately direct the employee to maintain their quarantine for 10 to 14 days (based upon guidance from the OCDOH) and advise the professional contacts to maintain their quarantine and, if they become symptomatic, seek testing from their health care provider.
 HR will also notify the supervisor of the positive test result and send a notice to all employees who work within the nearby work location.